blue-lotus-lab/LibExtentions/Teach/ZK-Morph.md

-# ZKNft Smart Contract Documentation
+# ZK-morphology Smart Contract Documentation
 **Best point to learning is practice.
 To the point, learn how to playing with code.**

 ## Overview